ClimateCompatibleGrowth/clicSANDMac/README.md

 Open the Launchpad, and open clicSANDMac

 The user interface for clicSANDMac should be displayed, provided the Mono framework has been installed.

+## License
+This software is licensed under the MIT License, details in licence